iHiD/iHiD/README.md

 I spend my time building organisations and businesses that help others.
 My core skillset involves strategy, leadership, community building, and software development.
 I have a degree in Artificial Intelligence and have co-developed a [deep-learning algorithm used in Interventional Cardiology](https://patentscope2.wipo.int/search/en/detail.jsf?docId=WO2019122919&tab=PCTBIBLIO).

-Day-to-day, I'm normally coding, leading, strategising or thinking - whichever is the most important at any given time
+Day-to-day, I'm normally coding, leading, strategising or thinking - whichever is the most important at any given time!

 Away from work I read, travel, climb, and get nerdy about coffee.